Venafi/pyVenafi/pytpp/docs/rst/getting_started/attributes.rst

 Having a list of all classes is convenient when managing policies and searching for objects.
 Search the code for a list of all classes as they are not documented here.

-See :ref:`folders` for an API reference to policy management.
+See `folders` for an API reference to policy management.

 In this example the Management Type and Certificate Authority attributes are being locked on the *Certificates* folder.